-So here’s evidence that this huge traffic growth wasn’t wasted — because I was still able to generate 845 leads in November of 2012.
+So here’s evidence that this huge traffic growth wasn’t wasted — because we were still able to generate 845 leads in November of 2012.

 And at over a 6% conversion rate, you can tell this traffic is still high quality.

 Like this Website Traffic Case Study?